SixArm/rust-quick-guide/projects/crates/diesel/hello_world_with_sqlite/README.md

 ## Setup

-This demonstration uses SQLite because it's the easiest portable database, and uses the SQLite bundled database rather than any SQLite system-wide databse.
+This demonstration uses SQLite because it's the easiest portable database, and uses the SQLite bundled database rather than any SQLite system-wide database.

 Run: